DecentralizedScience/Prototype/README.md

 npm start
 ```

-The server is now running on http://localhost:4000
+The server is now running on http://localhost:4000.
+If you want to change the address the clien should connect to, you can copy `config.json.exampe` to `config.json` and set the host and port configuration.

 Now, go back to the main directory (`cd ..`) and start the React application:
 ```